Nelson Lakes National Park: Geography

 The park is administered by the Department of Conservation, which operates a visitor centre in Saint Arnaud that provides up-to-date and reliable information on all aspects of the National Park.

 Ecology

 A wide variety of ecosystems exist within the park, in turn supporting many bird, amphibian and insect communities.
 Landscapes range from alpine scree to wetlands, tussocklands and upland mountain beech forests.
 Forests of mountain, red, and silver beech provide habitat for threatened kākā and kākāriki.
 However, birds and insects that relied on the honeydew production of the park's beech forests have been severely negatively impacted by invasive wasps.

 Flora

 Nelson Lakes National Park is notable for its diversity of alpine flora.
-The park has few rare species of vegetation, with four currently listed as either threatened (consisting of three species of beech mistletoe) or endangered (Pittosporum patulum).
+The park has a few rare species of vegetation, with four currently listed as either threatened (consisting of three species of beech mistletoe) or endangered (Pittosporum patulum).

 Fauna

 Kererū

 The first record of kererū or New Zealand wood pigeon in the national park is from Charles Heaphy in 1846 who "obtained" six of them in a day and a half.
 There is a population of kererū at Lake Rotoroa which is considered stable.